rkaunismaa/crewai-Playground/README.md

  8) crewai install                      # this installs a ton of stuff REALLY FAST!
 WOW IS UV FAST!
  9) crewai run                          # this runs the crew and generates the report.md file.

 This will be the first call I have made to OpenAI this year!
+Wow!
+The total cost for that run was less than a penny!

+## Thursday, January 2, 2025

+Gonna rerun latest_ai_development using GPT-4 to see the results.
+Wow!
+Gpt-4 cost $0.12 ! ... sure it is still cheap, but it is way more expensive than gpt-40-mini